ScuolaNormaleSuperiore/rag-guardrails/README.md

 ## Operational limits

-- The plugin does not verify evidence sufficiency, groundedness, source consistency or the language of a generated answer.
+- **Coverage:** it does not verify evidence sufficiency, groundedness, source consistency or the language of a generated answer.
-- Classifiers fail open: if a model cannot run, that classifier does not block the message.
-Other enabled guards remain active.
-- The first request that uses a classifier loads its model and may be slow.
-- While one request loads a model, concurrent requests for the same model wait up to five seconds, then fail open.
-- A failed model load is not retried until the plugin reloads.
+- **Classifiers:** they fail open if a model cannot run.
+The first use may be slow; concurrent requests wait up to five seconds and then fail open.
+Loaded or failed models remain cached until the plugin reloads.
-- A loaded classifier pipeline stays in memory until the plugin reloads.
-- Changing the configured model does not immediately release the previous model from memory.
-- A token saved through the admin panel is stored in plain text.
-Exclude `settings.json` from backups and support bundles.
+- **Data:** the Hugging Face token is stored in plain text in `settings.json`;
-- Cheshire Cat AI 1.9.2 logs incoming messages before plugin hooks run.
-Restrict access to core logs and configure their retention accordingly.
+  protect that file and exclude it from support bundles.
+Cheshire Cat AI logs incoming messages before plugin hooks run, so restrict log access and set a retention policy.

-## Guard order

-Input checks run in this order:

-1. `message_length`
-2. `prompt_injection` patterns
-3. `personal_data`
-4. `prompt_injection` classifier
-5. `offensive_input`

-The first matching guard decides the reply.
-Deterministic checks run before the classifiers, and prompt injection takes precedence over offensive input.

 ## Reporting a security problem